harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-use.md

 9. You could opt for one of the following options:

   * Select a rule from a list of examples: The UI presents a curated list of rule examples that you can choose from.
 These examples cover a wide range of common governance scenarios.
 By selecting a relevant example, you can easily adapt it to suit your specific requirements, saving time and effort in policy formulation.
-  * Type your requirement and hit enter: Alternatively, you can directly input your governance requirement into the UI.
-Type your desired rule in a clear and concise manner and press the enter key.
+  * Type your requirement and select the Return key: Alternatively, you can directly input your governance requirement into the UI.
+Type your desired rule in a clear and concise manner and select the Return key.
 For instance, you could specify a rule such as "Delete EC2 instances older than 90 days."
-The Gen AI bot will then process your input and generate a corresponding rule based on your requirement.
+The Harness AI Copilot will then process your input and generate a corresponding rule based on your requirement.

 10. Select **Apply script on Rule Editor**.
 11. The system performs a validation process to ensure rule accuracy.
 If any errors are detected within the rule, a notification banner will be displayed.
 To access more information regarding these errors, select the **More Details** option.
 You will be provided with a comprehensive breakdown of the specific error details, allowing you to identify and address any issues effectively.

     <docimage path={require('./static/ai-validation-error-banner.png')} width="60%" height="60%" title="Click to view full size image" />
-12. You can update the rule on the **Rule Editor** page and save the rule.
+12. You can update the rule on the **Rule Editor** and save the rule.

 ## View rule description by using Harness AI Copilot